juliendelplanque/RottenTestsFinder/src/RottenTestsFinder.package/RTFRecursiveMetalinksInstaller.class/README.md

-Same thing as my superclass but recursively to reach all nodes of the tree.
+I recursively install metalinks in all helpers methods directly reachable from the node where the visit is started.

+Stores the Metalink in RTFSelfCallNode I visit.